KVedantK/master_chef/README.md

 python formatted_runner.py
 ```
 - replace the questions in the `queries.json`
+- OPTIONALLY use the `runner.ipynb` to run test

 ### To test the full pipeline (not suggested as a bit time consuming)
 Delete the vector store